 Sheldon in Franklin County, Vermont — The American Northeast (New England)

 Location.
-44° 53.019′ N, 72° 56.83′ W. Marker is in Sheldon, Vermont, in Franklin County.
-Marker is on Main Street 0.2 miles north of Bridge Street, on the left when traveling north.
+44° 52.901′ N, 72° 56.579′ W. Marker is in Sheldon, Vermont, in Franklin County.
+Marker is on Bridge Street 0.2 miles east of Sheldon Creek Road (Local Road 4), on the left when traveling east.
+The former covered bridge is now concrete.
+It crosses Black Creek, a tributary of the Missisquoi River.
+The raiders had tried to fire a hay wagon on the bridge using "Greek Fire," but a minister who served a nearby church put it out with buckets of water.
 Touch for map.
 Marker is in this post office area: Sheldon VT 05483, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Sheldon, Vermont (approx. ¼ mile away); Chester A. Arthur Chester A. Arthur (approx. 5.7 miles away); Consuelo Northrop Bailey (approx. 5.8 miles away); Highgate Falls Lenticular Truss Bridge (approx. 6 miles away); Birthplace of Larry Gardner (approx. 7.2 miles away); Camp Holbrook (approx. 7½ miles away); History on the Hill/Leçon d'historie sur la colline (approx. 8.3 miles away).
+At least 8 other Colonel Elisha Sheldon (approx. ¼ mile away); Fenian Raids (approx. 1.4 miles away); Chester A. Arthur (approx. 5.1 miles away); a different marker also named Chester A. Arthur (approx. 5½ miles away); Consuelo Northrop Bailey (approx. 5.7 miles away); Highgate Falls Lenticular Truss Bridge (approx. 6.3 miles away); Birthplace of Larry Gardner (approx. 7 miles away); Camp Holbrook (approx. 7.6 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 26, 2011, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 1,181 times since then and 37 times this year.
-Photos: 1, 2, 3. submitted on June 26, 2011, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.
+This page was last revised on August 29, 2016.
+It was originally submitted on May 9, 2011.
+This page has been viewed 1,061 times since then and 25 times this year.
+Last updated on September 4, 2014, by David Graff of Halifax, Nova Scotia.
+Photos: 1, 2. submitted on May 9, 2011. • Bill Pfingsten was the editor who published this page.